Frequently Asked Questions

 Q. I am an English Heritage or National Trust member.
 Do you offer a discount?

-We offer a discount for English Heritage members, please enquire when you book.
-There is no discount for National Trust members.
+There is no discount for National Trust or English Heritage members.
 We are an independent charity and are not affiliated with either organisation.

 Q. I have a question and could not get through on the phone.
 What shall I do?